 Del Mar officially has named the Torrey pine tree a Heritage tree for the city.
 No one can damage or remove any Torrey pine tree in Del Mar without a proper license.

 Where are the Monumental Torrey Pine Trees in San Diego?

 There are a couple on Catalina Blvd, a few in Coronado, and one in Union Place Circle in La Jolla.
 Click on the above link for more information.

-The city of Ocean Beach has had a long term affair with the Torrey pine tree.
+The city of Ocean Beach has had a long-term affair with the Torrey pine tree.
 Over on Saratoga Ave, there are six heritage trees.
-Over on Long Branch, there is one more, as well an eighth Torrey pine tree on the corner of Greene and Ebers.
+Over on Long Branch, there is one more and an eighth Torrey pine tree on the corner of Greene and Ebers.

 Please check back later, as I am going to visit all of these trees ASAP!

 Until next time!

 I have always had a deep-seated passion for the Ocean Environment which ultimately led me to receive a degree in Marine Biology.
 Living in the San Diego area for over 30 years, I have extensively explored the 70 miles of San Diego’s coastline, and I am here to share!
 Please use my website to your advantage and have a look around at all the wonders that the beaches of San Diego can offer you!